-While the above ideas explain the college premium, they do not address why the real wages of low-skilled workers have fallen in recent decades.
-Popular explanations include the decreased role of labor unions and the increased role of international trade.
+While these ideas explain the college premium, they do not address why the real wages of low-skilled workers have fallen in recent decades.
+Popular explanations include the decreased role of labor unions, the increased role of international trade, and immigration.
 Many studies, though, have concluded that the direct impacts of these factors have been limited.
-For example, in both the U.S. and U.K., rising wage inequality preceded the decline of labor unions.
-Concerning the impact of trade on inequality, economist John Bound observed, "The wage gap widened in a broad range of industries, including the service sector, and that cannot be explained by a shift in international trade...For example, the gap between the wages of high school-educated and college-educated workers widened in hospitals, and they aren't affected by foreign production."
+For example, in both the United States and United Kingdom, rising wage inequality preceded the decline of labor unions.
+Concerning the impact of trade and immigration on inequality, most research concludes that changes in these areas have not been large enough, despite how much they figure into the public's imagination.
+For example, according to economists Aaron Steelman and John Weinberg, immigration accounted for a 2 million person increase in the labor force in the 1970s, when the baby boom and increased labor force participation of women added 20 million workers.
+During the 1980s, immigration was relatively high but still only accounted for a one percentage point increase, from 7 to 8%, in immigrant share of the total labor supply.
 While Acemoglu accepts those conclusions, he argues that labor market institutions and trade may have interacted with technological change to magnify technological change's direct effect on inequality.
 For example, skill-biased technological change makes wage compression that unions tend to advocate more costly for skilled workers and thus weakens the "coalition between skilled and unskilled work that maintains unions" (p.
 52).
 Likewise, trade expansion with less developed countries may have led to more skill-biased technological change than otherwise would have occurred.